 The way we proc our totem reflect is from the self-damage from Eye of Innocence which means maintaining a 100% ignite chance is key.
 We get this from our ascendancy, combustion support, jewels, and boot enchants.

 Knockback is important because the radius for the totem reflect is incredibly tiny (GGG please buff this).
 You might wonder why we are knocking mobs back if we want them to be close, which is where Emprie's Grasp comes in, allowing us to vacuum everything we hit with reverse knockback.

 Elemental Equilibrium is incredibly important since reducing resistances is one of the only ways to scale damage and EE's reduction is massive.
 We proc this with added lightning damage affixes on items instead of fire damage and igniting with Stormfire.
 You can use Three Dragons and added cold damage until you are level 80.
 Even just one item giving you the necessary added damage is all you need, since you only need minimum 1 damage of the corresponding type to ignite with 100% ignite chance.
 This actually becomes a probably in delirium orb'd maps that give enemies damage reduction instead of increased life though because sometimes you just don't ignite.

-Our main defensive layer is armor and a ton of Life.
-We increase our armor primarily with Formless Inferno which takes all our extra fire resistance (most of it free from our ascendancy) and transforms it into armor, along with some extra armor from our ballista passive nodes, we have more than enough armor to shoot well above 80% phys reduction and 15k+ VMS shields.
-We also get a lot of extra armor from Determination, Empire's Grasp, a Watcher's Eye, and just the tiniest bit extra from an Abyssal Jewel with "increased Armour if you haven't killed yet" since you will never kill anything yourself.
+Our main defensive layer is armor, endurance charges, and a ton of Life.
+We increase our armor primarily with Determination and the Ironwood node on our passive tree along with 8 totems.
+We also get a lot of extra armor from Empire's Grasp and a Determination Watcher's Eye along with the tiniest bit extra from an Abyssal Jewel with "increased Armour if you haven't killed yet" since you will never kill anything yourself.